ology/Statistics-RankCorrelation/README.md

-Statistics-RankCorrelation
+Statistics::RankCorrelation
 ==========================

-Compute the rank correlation between two vectors
+Perl code to compute the Pearson and Kendall rank correlation between two vectors.